 The first session in our 2 part Food and Beverage Webinar series highlighted the supply chain challenges faced by producers in the F&B segment.
 Barry Anderson of Coca-Cola Beverages Africa (CCBA) shared his perspectives on the wider market conditions and how those conditions impacted the supply chain planning environment of CCBA.

-Session 2 in the Food and Beverage Webinar Series will focus on how the application of demand driven concepts can address the key supply chain planning challenges faced by Food and Beverage manufacturers.
-The session will demonstrate how the use of Demand Driven MRP and Demand Driven S&OP tactics and technology provide effective answers to the pressing supply chain needs in the F&B segment.
+Session 2 in the Food and Beverage Webinar Series focuses on how the application of demand driven concepts can address the key supply chain planning challenges faced by Food and Beverage manufacturers.
+The session demonstrates how the use of Demand Driven MRP and Demand Driven S&OP tactics and technology provide effective answers to the pressing supply chain needs in the F&B segment.

 How demand driven tactics can help you address:

 Out of Stock Inventory

 18% down to 5%

 Erik Bush has led the growth of Demand Driven Technologies since its formation in the fall of 2011.

 He retired from IBM in 2010 after 31 years of experience with the company.
 He was the executive responsible for the rapid growth and expansion of IBM’s Network of GBS Global Delivery Centers.
 Erik also served as the Vice President of Operations for IBM’s Global Business Services units in Europe and the Americas.